 - Despite criticism over high waiting times in A&E, Scotland still outperforms much of the UK.
 As of March 2023, 68% of all patients were seen and subsequently admitted, discharged or transferred in under four hours in Scottish Accident and Emergency departments.

 - This is close to the Welsh NHS wait time statistic of 70% and significantly better than only 56.8% being seen in under four hours in England.
 This is also despite Scotland and England measuring waiting times differently until recently, making the disparity even more stark.

 - A&E units in hospitals under the NHS Tayside health board, in particular Ninewells Hospital in Dundee, are consistently some of the best performing in the UK and are used as a model by the Scottish Government in achieving wait time targets.

 Remaining part of the UK, it is unclear how long the Scottish Government could maintain NHS Scotland's performance and funding.
 Tellingly the Chancellor, Jeremy Hunt has co-authored a book calling for NHS privatisation.
 Meanwhile, the UK’s Internal Market Act would give Westminster the power to set up healthcare services and providers based on ‘market access principles’ without the consent of the Scottish Government.
 The threat doesn't just come from the Conservatives – a think tank run by former Labour Prime Minister Gordon Brown has called for the abolishment of free prescriptions in Scotland.

-Having to operate in an environment in which funding has been starved from the UK-level, the Scottish Government has nonetheless remained committed to ensuring the NHS receives better than average resources.
-This is a sign of the likely level of value that would be placed in the Scottish NHS after independence by any Scottish Government.
+Having to operate in an environment in which funding has been starved from Westminster, the Scottish Government has nonetheless remained committed to ensuring the NHS receives better than average resources.
+In a new paper published by the Scottish Government, protection of the Scottish NHS is incorporated into a plan for an independent Scottish constitution.